TrueFiEng/Waffle/docs/source/basic-testing.rst

   link(LibraryConsumer, 'contracts/MyLibrary.sol:MyLibrary', myLibrary.address);
   libraryConsumer = await deployContract(wallet, LibraryConsumer, []);

-.. note:: As the second parameter of the link function, you need to use a fully qualified name (path to the file relative to the root of the project, followed by a colon and the contract name).
+.. note:: You need to use a fully qualified name as the second parameter of the link function (path to the file relative to the root of the project, followed by a colon and the contract name).